Ircam-Partiels/whisper-vamp-plugin/docs/whisper-manual.md

 ## Models

-By default, the plugin embeds the ggml-tiny model, which requires little space and offers fairly fast calculation but relatively unreliable results.
+By default, the plugin embeds the ggml-base-q5_1, which requires little space and offers fairly fast calculation and the other q5 models (tiny, small, medium, large_v2, and large_v3) are installed on your system.

-It is possible to download other models that are potentially more robust.
+It is possible to download other models that are potentially more robust or more adapted to your needs.
 To do this, you can use the `download-ggml-model.sh/cmd` scripts from Georgi Gerganov's [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) project and provided with the plugin package.
 Once downloaded, these models must be installed in the repository:
 - Linux: `~/.config/Ircam/whispermodels` or `/opt/Ircam/whispermodels`
 - MacOS: `~/Library/Application Support/Ircam/whispermodels` or `/Library/Application Support/Ircam/whispermodels`
 - Windows: `\Documents and Settings\username\Application Data\Ircam\whispermodels` or `\Documents and Settings\All Users\Application Data\Ircam\whispermodels`